Noise at Work Surveys

 Where issues arise, Xi go beyond the noise survey to provide support and solutions to ensure your process conforms to noise regulation requirements.
 Xi can assist in the creation of action plans detailing how to eliminate and reduce noise exposure.
 For example, spot measurements can be used to identify zones where hearing protection must be worn and to determine the most effective hearing protectors by matching the frequencies of the noise source to targeting frequency of the hearing protectors.
 If necessary, Xi’s acousticians can act as expert witness for Noise at Work assessments.

-Xi's team of Noise Consultants are based in Edinburgh and provide noise surveys and assessments across Scotland and the UK.
+Xi's team of Noise Consultants are based in Edinburgh and provide workplace monitoring, noise surveys and assessments across Scotland and the UK.

 Find Out More, Call Our Engineering Team